Trump closes in on Supreme Court pick; 3 judges top list

 Trump’s top contenders for the vacancy at this time are federal appeals judges Amy Coney Barrett, Brett Kavanaugh and Raymond Kethledge, said a person familiar with Trump’s thinking who was not authorized to speak publicly.

 Working closely with a White House team and consulting with lawmakers and outside advisers, Trump has spent the week deliberating on the choice.
-He conducted interviews on Monday and Tuesday and has spoken to seven possible candidates.
+He conducted interviews on Monday and Tuesday.
 He has not yet publicly indicated that he has narrowed the list and could still consider others in the mix.

 With customary fanfare, Trump plans to announce his selection Monday night, kicking off a contentious nomination process as Republicans seek to shift the court to the right and Democrats strive to block the effort.